Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 C. An incremental backup
 D. A differential

 Differential backups back up all of the changes since the last full backup.
-An incremental backup backs up
+An incremental backup backs up all changes since the last incremental backup.
+An incremental backup only copies modified data since the last backup.

+19 D is correct
+Mia is a network administrator for a bank.
+She is responsible for secure communications with her company’s customer website.
+Which of the following would be the best for her to implement?
+A. SSL
+B. PPTP
+C. IPSec
+D. TLS

+Transport Layer Security (TLS) provides a reliable method of encrypting web traffic.
+TLS is the successor to SSL.

+20 B is correct
+Nora has rented a building with access to bandwidth and power in case her organization ever experiences a disaster.
+What type of site has she established?
+A. A hot site
+B. A cold site
+C. A warm site
+D. A MOU site

+A cold site is a location that can be brought online but does not have systems, cold sites typically have access to power and bandwidth, but they need to be fully equipped to operate after a disaster since they are just rented space.

+# 21-30
+21.